Orlida/Netflix-Cloning/README.md

 Overall, this project is not complete yet; I will keep practicing, learning, and developing this Netflix clone further.
 Therefore, this repository serves as evidence that I have been learning and practicing website cloning.

-Thank you for your assessment.
+Thank you for your interest in my projects.
+I really appreciate your time in reviewing my work and assessing my technical skills

 Sincerely
 Norrapron Siriboonruksa